kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+The first day of the year:
-thoughts come - and there is loneliness;
+in dusky night
-Stabs the darkness
+Of dark loneliness